 Development of Mathematics in the Abbasid Caliphate

 Muslims’ contribution to mathematics is incredible.
-Arabic mathematics study started under Greek and Indian influence Muslim scientists translated the book on Indian astronomy ‘Surya Siddhanta’ and they acquired knowledge of Indian arithmetic, numerology, and zero.
+Actually, Arabic mathematics study started under Greek and Indian influence Muslim scientists translated the book on Indian astronomy ‘Surya Siddhanta’ and they acquired knowledge of Indian arithmetic, numerology, and zero.
 The formulas of Ptolemy’s famous book ‘Almagest’ were researched throughout that period.
 They were also able to prove the insufficiency of the formulas.
 Today, we know more about the remarkable contribution of some Muslim scholars who had led to mathematics in the Abbasid era.

 He had become iconic by researching a few more disciplines.
 He discovered several astrological formulas.
 Because of his ingenuity as Newton, he was called ‘Muslim Newton.’
 Khwarizmi’s book, ‘al-Kitāb al-mukhta sanar fiisāb al-jabr wal-muqābala’, translated into Latin in the twelfth century.
 It was considered the best textbook on mathematics in various European universities until the sixteenth century.
 This book presents the use of algebra in Europe.

 Al-Biruni was world-famous in the field of mathematics.
 His book, Kitab al-qanun al-Masudi, is called the Encyclopedia of Mathematics.
 It deals with complex and mathematical problems of geometry, trigonometry, and calculus, etc. He has described the measurement of the earth amazingly.
 These measures are still scientifically established.
 His other famous mathematics book is Kitābul-Hind.
 He solved many complex mathematical problems here.